 sys 0m0.016s

-The good thing is, that you don't need to: it's still possible to debug python executable by the means of gdb, as long as the corresponding debugging symbols are installed.
-So python-dbg just adds a bit more confusion to the CPython/gdb story - you can safely ignore its existence.
+The good news is that you don’t need to: it’s still possible to debug the (normal) python executable by the means of gdb, as long as the corresponding debugging symbols are installed. python-dbg just adds a bit more confusion to the CPython/gdb story, and you can safely ignore its existence.

-Some Linux distros build CPython passing the -g0 or -g1 option to gcc: the former produces a binary without debugging information at all, and the latter does not allow gdb to get information about local variables at runtime.
+Some Linux distros build CPython with either the -g0, or the -g1 option passed to gcc: the former produces a binary without debugging information at all, and the latter does not allow gdb to get the information about local variables at runtime.

-Both these options break the described workflow of debugging CPython processes by the means of gdb.
-The solution is to rebuild CPython with -g or -g2 (2 is the default value when -g is passed).
+Both of those options break the described workflow of debugging CPython processes by the means of gdb.
+The solution is to rebuild CPython with -g (which is the same as -g2).

 Fortunately, all current versions of the major Linux distros (Ubuntu Trusty/Xenial, Debian Jessie, CentOS/RHEL 7) ship the “correctly” built CPython.

-For introspection to work properly, it's crucial, that information about PyEval_EvalFrameEx arguments is preserved for each call.
-Depending on the optimization level used in gcc when building CPython or the concrete compiler version used, it's possible that this information will be lost at runtime (especially with aggressive optimizations enabled by -O3).
-In this case gdb will show you something like:
+For introspection to work properly, it’s crucial that the information about PyEval_EvalFrameEx arguments is preserved for each call.
+Depending on the optimization level used in gcc when building CPython, or the specific compiler version used, it’s possible that this information will be lost at runtime (especially with aggressive optimizations enabled by -O3).
+In that case, gdb will show you something like:

 (gdb) bt